jverzani/PlotlyLightLite.jl/docs/src/index.md

 ```

-Contour and surface plots can be produced by `contour` and `surface`.
+Contour, heatmaps, and surface plots can be produced by `contour`, heatmap, and `surface`.
 This example uses the [`peaks`](https://www.mathworks.com/help/matlab/ref/peaks.html) function of MATLAB:

 ```@example lite
 function peaks(x,y)